Bicyclist hit by Hummer in Orange Park

 ORANGE PARK, Fla. - A bicyclist from Middleburg is in critical condition after a crash involving a Hummer in Orange Park.

-The vehicle was traveling eastbound on Taylor Avenue at 4:45 p.m. on Saturday, as the bicyclist was traveling southbound on Kingswood Avenue.
+The vehicle driven by Edward Pitts, 56, was traveling eastbound on Taylor Avenue at 4:45 p.m. on Saturday, as the bicyclist was traveling southbound on Kingswood Avenue.

 More Headlines

-According to the Jacksonville Sheriff's Office, the man on the bicycle failed to yield at a stop sign and was struck in the intersection by the Hummer.
+According to the Florida Highway Patrol, the man on the bicycle failed to yield at a stop sign and was struck in the intersection by the Hummer.

-The bicyclist was transported to Orange Park Medical Center with life threatening injuries.
+The bicyclist, 46, was transported to Orange Park Medical Center with life-threatening injuries.

-As News4jax learns more on this incident, we'll update this news article.
+His name is not being released until his family can be notified.

 Copyright 2018 by WJXT News4Jax - All rights reserved.